wth-amna/wth-amna/README.md

 - 📫 How to reach me **hamnanadeem77@gmail.com**

-- ⚡ Fun fact **I once programmed a messaging bot for my friend's birthday that wouldn't stop sending her messages - every single minute.
+- ⚡ Fun fact: **I once programmed a messaging bot for my friend's birthday that wouldn't stop sending her messages - every single minute.
 Suffice it to say, that was a birthday she'll never forget. xd**

 <h3 align="left">Connect with me:</h3>
 <p align="left">